► Latest Ghost has new, Post Opulence design ethos

 ► 6.75-litre, twin-turbo V12 behind the iconic grille

-The new Rolls-Royce Ghost has arrived, a full 11 years after the first one made its debut at the 2009 Frankfurt motor show.
-Featuring only two carryover parts from the existing car – the badge and the umbrellas – the new Baby Rolls is the product of an intense, five-year feedback loop between Goodwood’s creative brains and its most influential customers.
+The current Rolls-Royce Ghost isn’t a radical visual departure from the one it replaced, but in fact features only two carryover parts – the badge and the umbrellas.
+It’s the product of an intense, five-year feedback loop between Goodwood’s creative brains and its most influential customers.
 The result is a car that is both more of the same, but also less of the same.

 It’s why the new Rolls-Royce Ghost is both cleaner and more minimalistic than the car it replaces.
-Fussy lines and features have been rubbed out, and the car shares the same design cues seen in yachts – that other hobby of the super rich.
+Fussy lines and features have been rubbed out, and the car uses some design cues seen in yachts – that other hobby of the super rich.

 It still looks like a Ghost but zoom in and you’ll find additional details such as an illuminated grille – less tacky than it sounds – fewer shutlines, and a Spirit of Ecstasy that now sits in a chrome island above the grille.